Gore Hernia Mesh Lawsuit

 Thousands of men and women have filed lawsuits against hernia mesh manufacturers like W.L.
 Gore & Associates, Inc. (Gore) for receiving failed hernia mesh implants.

 Gore is the manufacturer of many medical devices used for hernia repair surgery.
-The company has become emblazoned in lawsuits across the country for manufacturing hernia mesh products that can seriously injure the patient.
+The company has been bombarded by lawsuits across the country for manufacturing hernia mesh products that can seriously injure the patient.

 An estimated one million patients receive hernia repair surgery each year.
 Gore hernia mesh patches and plugs have caused many patients to suffer devastating complications due to defectively designed products.
 In addition to hernia mesh lawsuits, a number of women have filed lawsuits against the company for receiving failed transvaginal mesh implants to treat vaginal prolapse.